Table of Contents

 - The power output will incrementally reduce as the bike improves in speed, and

-- It should be cut out when the bike reaches a maximum speed of 15.1 mph (again, 25 km/h) and when the cyclist stops pedaling.
+- It should be cut out when the bike reaches a maximum speed of 15.1 mph (again, 25 km/h) and when the cyclist stops pedalling.

-While each E.U. country will have its own rules and regulations, almost every one has one thing in common: the maximum power output.
+While each E.U. country will have its rules and regulations, almost everyone has one thing in common: the maximum power output.

-We cannot leave out the United Kingdom as e-bikes are extremely popular in this country.
+I can’t leave out the United Kingdom, as e-bikes are extremely popular there.

-The U.K. has almost the same laws as the European Union, but it does have a weight limit of 30kg.
-It also specifies that riders must be at least 14 years old to ride these electric bikes.
+The U.K. has laws similar to those of the European Union, but it has a weight limit of 30kg and specifies that riders must be at least 14 years old to ride these electric bikes.

 Electric Bike Laws Wrap-Up